DataDog/documentation/content/en/service_management/events/correlation/patterns.md

    Add grouping tags
    : in addition to grouping by out-of-the-box tags like `Service` or `Env`, you can also group by a custom tag.
-1. Under **Advanced correlation logic**:

-1. You can specify the minimum number of correlated events it takes to create a case and update the timeframe
+1. Under **Advanced correlation logic**, you can specify the minimum number of correlated events it takes to create a case and update the timeframe.

     **Timeframe explanation**